TrevorVillwock/jupyterlab_power_and_energy/README.md

 ## Installing Python dependencies

 To create a conda environment with all the required dependencies, first check that either Miniconda or Anaconda is installed; if not, follow the directions at [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) (Miniconda) or [here](https://docs.anaconda.com/anaconda/install/index.html) (Anaconda).
-Especially if you use Anaconda, you may need to modify the path in the "prefix" field at the bottom of the jupyter_lab_ext/environment.yml file.
-Then navigate to the jupyter_lab_ext folder and run `conda env create -f environment.yml` and `conda activate greencode` to install the dependencies.
+Especially if you use Anaconda, you may need to modify the path in the "prefix" field at the bottom of the environment.yml file.
+Then navigate to the root folder of the project and run `conda env create -f environment.yml` and `conda activate greencode` to install the dependencies.
 The extension requires Python 3.9.5.

 ## Installing Node Dependencies